SRT / VTT / ASS Subtitle Formats

 indicates that it is a subtitle,srclang

-specifies the language of the subtitle (zh
+specifies the language of the subtitle (en

-for Chinese), andlabel
+for English), andlabel

 gives the subtitle track a descriptive label.